top of page

 Professional experience and training in art therapy

-I first studied music before turning to visual arts.
+I first studied music before turning to the visual arts.
 After completing my bachelor's degree in psychology, I completed a graduate microprogram in art therapy at the Université du Québec en Abitibi-Témiscamingue, then completed my master's degree in art therapy at Concordia University.